-This is a limited-edition run of 100, so, if you would like a copy, and I sincerely hope you do, you have until the books are gone to make it so (less than 40 at the moment).
+This is a limited-edition run of 100, so, if you would like a copy, and I sincerely hope you do, you have until the books are gone to make it so (fewer than 20 at the moment).

 Beautifully bound with the title embossed in gold on the cover, each is signed and numbered, with a full-color illustration on the title page and one black and white illustration for each chapter.
 A labor of love, truly.

 I’m afraid I can only ship within the United States, as the cost is just too unpredictable internationally.